 Contributors Mitigators Education and Awareness Community water systems (non-PRASA) vary from highly organized, registered systems to unregistered, unorganized systems that may require significant maintenance.
 There is a high need for continuous capacity building on non-PRASA water systems which are vulnerable and suffer from lack of resources.
 Representatives from community water systems have shown lack of trust in official institutions for recovery.
 There is a need for design and technical maintenance expertise of new green infrastructure water management technologies.
 Although Federal funding exists for implementation of green infrastructure practices, lack of capacity to develop proposals limits application and prospect applicants.
-Reimbursement funding programs are seen as unviable to communities with limited funding. emerged after the 2017 storms, like the organization OSAN that promotes peer-to-peer capacity building approach.
+Reimbursement funding programs are seen as unviable to communities with limited funding. vulnerable communities through regional, strategic, and multi-sector mitigation.
+Community-driven regional efforts have emerged after the 2017 storms, like the organization OSAN that promotes peer-to-peer capacity building approach.
 These may be a best practice model.
-On-site rain catchment systems for residential properties have proven to be effective and easy to implement.
-Specialized academic institutions present an area of opportunity, continued education and innovation.